Public Internet Services

 I think centralizing public social services is good.
 They should be run like small businesses, bulletin board services, or amateur radio clubs; fostering communities around regionalized aspects.

 E-mail worked as a decentralized service because the social graph of E-mail mimicked decentralization, and there was little benefit to grouping power.
 Centralizing E-mail can reduce spam, as Google Gmail has shown.
 But conflict resolution has not been an issue for E-mail.
 I don't expect E-mail to act like a closed service.

 A public-facing service has more relationship between the user and the service's public presence, and more conflict, and more safety to users from centralizing.
-People attach more of themselves to their public profile on a social service than they do to E-mail.
+People attach more of themselves content-wise and psychologically to their public profile on a social service than they do to E-mail.

 There are many problems with focusing power in centralized services.

 - Private data stolen

 - Mob dynamics

 I argue that they are largely solved by having smaller, more relational and contextual centralized services.